“Before I got married I had six theories about raising children; now, I have six children and no theories.” ― John Wilmot (1647 – 1680)

 I’m so over The Mummy Wars.
 Can’t we all just get along?

-Whether you’re reading magazines or newspapers, surfing the net or Facebooking or engaging in conversations with friends or family or other mums, there always seems to be passionate debates on the right way to raise children.
+Whether you’re reading magazines or newspapers, surfing the net or Facebooking or engaging in conversations with friends or family or other mums, there always seems to be passionate debates on the right way to parent and raise children.

 Battle zones include: